Transforma logo

 This section of the report takes into account the working mechanism of in-building connected batteries and their usage (like storing generated energy to reduce reliance on grid electricity).
 It then charts the advantages of in-building batteries (like providing complete or partial backup, depending on the user’s choice).

 It also talks about how combining microgenerators with a battery system can enable the microgenerator to operate during adverse situations like a grid outage.
-It also explains how electric vehicles also serve as a source of energy storage through Vehicle to Home (V2H) charging and how they can make in-building batteries redundant as they can offer their own battery storage to homeowners without them spending extra money on batteries.
+It also explains how electric vehicles also serve as a source of energy storage through Vehicle to Home (V2H) charging and how they can make in-building batteries redundant, as they can offer their own battery storage to homeowners without them spending extra money on batteries.

 This section also has a few examples of relevant IoT products in this application, like the Tesla Powerwall, which is an integrated battery system that stores solar energy for backup protection during power outages.
 The system detects outages and automatically recharges with sunlight to keep the appliances running.